 - Improve conversions with user psychology

-- Auditing the offer itself (bounce rates)
+- Audit the offer itself (bounce rates)

-- Thank You page CRO opportunities
+- Thank You Page CRO Opportunity Audit

-Step 1) Recognize Your Need For CRO
+CRO Audit Step 1: Recognize Your Need For CRO

 Conversion Rate Optimization is, at its core, the practice of taking the traffic your pages are generating and increasing the percentage of that traffic that converts.